WalletWasabi/WalletWasabi/WalletWasabi.Documentation/PasswordFinder.md

 ```
 $ wassabee run help findpassword
-usage: findpassword --wallet:walet-file-path --language:lang --numbers:[TRUE|
+usage: findpassword --wallet:WalletName --language:lang --numbers:[TRUE|FALSE] --symbold:[TRUE|FALSE]
-FALSE] --symbold:[TRUE|FALSE]

 Tries to find typing mistakes in the user password by brute forcing it char by char.
-eg: .wassabee findpassword --wallet:/home/user/.wasabiwallet/client/Wallets/my-wallet.json --numbers:false --symbold:true
+eg: ./wassabee findpassword --wallet:MyWalletName --numbers:false --symbold:true

-  -w, --wallet=VALUE         The path to the wallet file.
+  -w, --wallet=VALUE         The name of the wallet file.
+  -s, --secret=VALUE         You can specify an encrypted secret key instead of wallet.
+Example of encrypted secret:
+                               6PYTMDmkxQrSv8TK4761tuKrV8yFwPyZDqjJafcGEiLBHiqBV6WviFxJV4
   -l, --language=VALUE       The charset to use: en, es, it, fr, pt.
 Default=en.
   -n, --numbers=VALUE        Try passwords with numbers.
 Default=true.
   -x, --symbols=VALUE        Try passwords with symbolds.
 Default=true.
   -h, --help                 Show Help
 ```

-Now, let's find a typo in a wallet called `pass.json`.
+Now, let's find a typo in a wallet called `MagicalCryptoWallet.json`.
 For the sake of the example let say I've created this wallet and I think the password is `pasd` but it was created with the password `pass` by accident.

 ```
-$ wassabee findpassword --wallet:/home/lontivero/.walletwasabi/client/Wallets/pass.json
+$ wassabee findpassword --wallet:MagicalCryptoWallet
 WARNING: This tool will display you password if it finds it.
 Also, the process status display your wong password chars.
          You can cancel this by CTRL+C combination anytime.